 Ideally access lifts will be separate from guest lifts so as to ensure that hazardous equipment movements are not taking place near the public.
 Access lifts should also be sufficiently durable to sustain knocks and bangs from cases and metalwork.
 Ideally these lifts will comply with the space requirements as outlined in the “access routes” section above – although this would be a very big lift.
 As a minimum an access lift should be at least 2.5m long and 1m wide with an internal height of 2m.
 This allows for typically large items of equipment as 8’x4′ stage deck, 2m truss and standard road trunk flight cases.
 If this footprint is not possible the internal height of the lift could be increased to 2.5m+, which would mean equipment could be tipped onto its end.

-Also consider your service contract with the lift installers or maintenance company.
+Also consider your service contract with the lift installers or maintenance company when designing a new event venue.
 If a lift breaks on the day of an event build and there are no alternative access options, it can ruin or even cancel the event, so consider a 24 hour callout and minimum waiting time on any repairs.

 Dressing Rooms and office